SafinWasi/gluu-tutorials/docs/gluu-aws-integration.md

 - `client-key.jwks`

 ### Dynamic Client Registration using OpenID connect
 For your convenience, I have created a Python script for you which can automate this process.
 Visit https://github.com/SafinWasi/gluu_openid_python and follow the instructions in the README.
-The script can either use the JWKS file or not, but for this tutorial we will be using the JWKS file.
+The script can either use a JWKS and set the authentication method to `private_key_jwt`, or it may not and use `client_secret_basic`.
 Once it's done, you should have a `client.json` file that contains the Client ID and secret.
 Do not share this information.

 If you wish to do this manually, please refer to [Dynamic Client Registration](https://openid.net/specs/openid-connect-registration-1_0.html).